Questions You Should Ask When Choosing a Financial Planner

 Ask the financial planner how often he or she meets with clients.
 Is it quarterly? semi-annually? annually?
 How accessible will the planner be if you have questions?
 Who will be your main point of contact?
 You want to be clear with the financial planner about your expectations and goals for the relationship.

 It is also a good idea to have the financial planner you are considering explain some financial concepts to you.
 This will not only help you gauge their knowledge, but it will also demonstrate if they are willing and able to break down important information in a way you can follow and understand.
+Whether you are looking to work with a financial advisor in the California Bay Area or are looking for a Houston wealth management firm, Insight Wealth Strategies can help.
+We offer comprehensive, holistic planning that takes all aspects of your life into account.

 Insight Wealth Strategies, LLC is a Registered Investment Adviser.
 Advisory services are only offered to clients or prospective clients where Insight Wealth Strategies, LLC and its representatives are properly licensed or exempt from licensure.
 Past performance is no guarantee of future returns.
 Investing involves risk and possible loss of principal capital.
 No advice may be rendered by Insight Wealth Strategies, LLC unless a client service agreement is in place.